-WDP Part 9: Catalogs - Overview and Summary
+WDP Part 9: Catalogs Overview

 Abstract#

-• Part 9c: Implementation guide (examples and best practices) — INFORMATIVE
+- Part 9c: Implementation Guide (examples and best practices) — INFORMATIVE

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.